jakubjon/SFM_fusion/README.md

 - **Reflection removal**: Advanced filtering to reduce reflections and glare
 - **Super-resolution fusion**: Combines multiple images for higher quality results
 - **Orthophoto generation**: Creates true orthographic projections of paintings
+- **ROI-based processing**: Manual selection of regions of interest for high-resolution output

+## Pipeline Steps

+The system is organized into 7 modular steps:

+1. **Local SfM**: Run local SfM for initial camera positions and using initial camera calibration
+2. **Global Calibration**: Global camera calibration adjustment using selected distortion model radial by default
+3. **Recalculate Positions**: Recalculate camera positions of each individual painting batch with global calibration
+4. **Point Cloud Generation**: Point cloud generation for each individual painting batch with global calibration
+5. **Rectification**: Image low resolution rectification of all individual pictures of each individual painting batches with global calibration and creating overviews for each batch
+6. **Manual ROI Selection**: Allowing user to manually select ROI for each overview
+7. **High Resolution Rectification**: Generate high resolution orthorectified images individual pictures for ROI

 ## Directory Structure